 · Never take nude photos of yourself.
 You never know where it will end up.
 Your image might be saved in a cloud; at the same time, it was saved on your cell phone.
 Anyone can hack that.
 Another dumb act is to send them to another person online.

-· Don’t allow yourself to be isolated from others against your own better judgment.
+· Don’t allow yourself to be isolated from others against your judgment.

 · Don’t blame yourself for how the other person is behaving.